hsinnan75/Dart/README.md

-DART: a fast and accurate RNA-seq mapper with divide and conquer strategy
+DART: a fast and accurate RNA-seq mapper with a divide and conquer strategy
 ===================

 Developers: Dr. Hsin-Nan Lin and Dr. Wen-Lian Hsu Institute of Information Science, Academia Sinica, Taiwan.